Cool Cymru: World Cup and Millennium Stadium

 The Millennium Stadium was constructed for the 1999 Rugby World Cup hosted by Wales.

 With rugby becoming a professional sport in 1995 and Wales winning the bid to host the 1999 World Cup, the Welsh Rugby Union was able to finance redevelopment of the old National Stadium.
 The project was costed at £121 million and was partially funded by £46 million from the Millennium Commission, as such the new development was named the Millennium Stadium.

 The project was completed by June 1999 in time to host the opening ceremony of the World Cup and seven matches including the World Cup Final.
 The development also foreshadowed more redevelopment in Cardiff and Cardiff Bay.
 The development was a major part of Cardiff's urban renewal.
 The stadium has contributed between £100m-£135m to the city's economy every year since its construction.

+Boxing

+In the 90's, Joe Calzaghe was considered a part of Cool Cymru due to his ongoing success in boxing.